galbrame/galbrame.github.io/README.md

-# How To Host a Resume on GitHub Pages
+# How To Host a Resume on GitHub Pages Using Jekyll & Git Bash

-Learn how to take your job search to the next level by hosting and formating your resume for free using Markdown, Jekyll, and GitHub Pages.
-This README will also endevour to impart some general principles of technical writing (from the perspective of Adrew Etter in _Modern Technical Writing_) that you can employ in your own projects.
+Learn how to take your job search to the next level by hosting and formatting your resume for free using Markdown, Jekyll, and GitHub Pages.
+Check out the [example page](https://www.galbrame.github.io) to see what your resume could look like!
+This README will also endeavour to impart some general principles of technical writing (from the perspective of Andrew Etter in _[Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS)_) that you can employ in your own projects.

-Hosting your site won't just show off your resume to potential employers - it will show off your technical skills.
-It will be different than applying for a specific job, since you'll need to make a more general resume, but keep your overall audience in mind: prospective companies in your chosen field.
-One of Etter's key points in his book is knowing your audience before writing anything.
-Think about who could be reading your resume, what they will be looking to get out of reading your work.
+Hosting your own site won't just show off your resume to potential employers - it will show off your technical skills.
+As Etter extolls, writing webpages in html and xml is onerous at best, at best.
+Displaying your ability to create a webpage using modern tools like a static site generator and highly adaptable lightweight markup language will set you apart from other candidates.

 ## PREREQUISITES